quantnetwork/quantnetwork.github.io/docs/payscript/built_in_functions.md

 layout: page
 ---

-# built in functions
+# Built-in Functions
 PayScript offers built-in functions as the interface to interact with banking systems, as well as other utilities.
-This is the comprehensive list of functions available.
+This is the comprehensive list of functions available, and the data types used in them.

 ## Account Functions